 What Is LSD Made From?

-LSD is a hallucinogenic drug, capable of changing the way people look at, think about, and experience the world around them.
+LSD is made by creating a fungus on seeds of rye or morning glory.
+A hallucinogenic drug, capable of changing the way people look at, think about, and experience the world around them.

 The power of this drug makes it popular, as does its portability.
 According to the National Institute on Drug Abuse, LSD is one of the only hallucinogens available that can be sprayed on and soaked into pieces of paper.
 When people want a fast high, they can simply place this paper on the tongue and let the drug diffuse into the body.